GSA/plainlanguage.gov/_pages/resources/articles/plain-language-beyond-a-movement.md

 Organisations need to give someone that responsibility.
 There needs to be someone representing the document's audience who is prepared to sign-off (after any necessary testing):

-- that most members of the document's audience will be able to use the document to do what they need to do--that is, that the document works for its audience and its purpose; and
+- that most members of the document's audience will be able to use the document to do what they need to dothat is, that the document works for its audience and its purpose; and
 - that the document will enhance the organisation's brand.

 The questions then arise: Who should that person report to?
 How do they fit into the team?